Relating Reinforcement Learning to Dynamic Programming-Based Planning: Optimal Planning and Deterministic RL

 \subsection{Computational comparisons}

-We compared the methods over several planning problems encoded as grids with standard 4-neighbors.
-Higher dimensions and continuous problems are avoided here because our aim is to improve understanding and we believe the key issues identified in our studies extend to higher dimensional lattices \cite{LavBraLin04} and continuous problems involving dynamic programming with interpolation \cite{LavKon01}.
+We compared Q-learning and the model-free versions of Dijkstra's algorithm, value iteration, and asynchronous value iteration (see Sec.~\ref{sec:derand_rl}), over several planning problems encoded as grids with standard 4-neighbors.
+Higher dimensions and continuous problems are avoided here because our aim is to improve understanding and we believe the key issues identified in our studies extend to higher dimensional lattices \cite{LavBraLin04} and continuous problems involving DP with interpolation \cite{LavKon01}.
 The experiments were conducted using Python\footnote{The codebase can be found \href{https://github.com/filkata123/valit_q_comparison}{here}.}.
 They were run on a desktop computer with a Ryzen 7 3700X CPU (3.6GHz)\footnote{A computer with an i5-12400F CPU (2.50GHz) was used for some of the stochastic experiments ($\gamma \leq 0.9$).}.
 Figure~\ref{fig:problems} shows a representative sample of the problems we investigated; many more results appear in the appendix.

+Run times are shown, which closely correlate with number of actions taken (these appear in the appendix).
+We ran each algorithm $100$ times and report the mean and standard deviation.
+Unless otherwise stated, the number of episodes used for \ql{} is set to $1000$, and the number of steps per episode is set to $3000$ to be sufficiently longer than any optimal path.
+These were chosen through trial and error to optimize Q-learning performance.
+Each run was terminated either after convergence or an iteration limit was reached.
+We considered three questions: (1) Was a path from the initial state to a goal state found?
+(2) Was the path found optimal (is the cost-to-go value from the initial state optimal)?
+(3) Is the cost-to-go value for each state in the state space optimal?